shakuntala2ooo/ML-assignment1/README.md

 # ML-assignment1

 i have used a dataset from internet for this project.
-The steps ive folloed are
+The steps are

 Loaded the dataset, Handled missing data if there's any missing.